 Insight and KSVA complies with applicable state regulations regarding student privacy.
 For the safety of all students, Insight and KSVA reserves the right to ask students whether they have been convicted of a crime and the nature of the offenses.
-If the Head of School or designee deems that admitting the student would pose a significant risk to the health and safety of the other students, the Head of School or designee may deny the student admission to the school.
+If the Executive Director or designee deems that admitting the student would pose a significant risk to the health and safety of the other students, the Executive Director or designee may deny the student admission to the school.